 For a diving-dedicated vacation, one of the packages offered by a local dive operator will be the most economical way to get in a lot of dives.
 For the best price, we recommend contacting the business directly.

 The main Grand Turk dive companies all offer the full range of recreation dive gear for rent, but quantities may be limited on days when a cruise ship is in port.
 PADI certified courses up to Advanced Open Water Diver are available.
-See Learning to Scuba Dive.
+See Learning to Scuba Dive in the Turks and Caicos.

 Dive excursions offered through the cruise lines are convenient as they’re easy to arrange and depart from the cruise center, but groups are large and dive boats can get crowded.